 Discover the Appeal of Trail Running

-WTA's Julie Cassata, our resident trail runner, has some tips for hikers or runners interested in starting to run trails.
+WTA's Julie Cassata, one of our resident trail runners, has some tips for hikers or runners interested in starting to run trails.
 An experienced hiker and runner, Julie has thru-hiked the Pacific Crest Trail and serves on the board of the Seattle Running Club.

 Running on trails is not just for the super-fit.
 For most of us, trail running is just another way to have fun, move on trail, and experience the natural landscape.

 Whether you’re sprinkling in some running on a regular hike, or challenging yourself to run long distances on trail, you might just be a trail runner.